TJUMMG/EATtracker/README.md

 ### Train
 1. run the '/EATtracker/tracking/train_oceanplus_wyt.py'.

+    The training generated model will be saved in /EATtracker/tracking/snapshot/.

 Copyright(c) 2022 Jing Liu
 ```
 If you reference this paper, please cite the following publication: